Residents on beach with dogs

 How will healthcare and support services work?

-The first phase of Humboldt Commons will focus on independent living and will not include licensed Assisted Living, Memory Care, or Skilled Nursing services.
+The first phase of Humboldt Commons focuses on independent living and will not include licensed Assisted Living, Memory Care, or Skilled Nursing services.
+Humboldt Commons will employ a full-time Care Coordinator to work with residents on individualized wellness plans and help maintain independence at home for as long as possible.

 Will dining be available at Humboldt Commons?